Sainya-Rakshatam-Submission/secure-login/README.md

 ```

 ### 2. Setup the Virtual Environment
-Install `python-3.9` in the system, then type the following command in the console
+Install `python-3.9` in the system, then run the following command in the console
 ```console
 pip install virtualenv
 virtualenv env